jspars/ml-psych/README.md

     npm install --legacy-peer-deps
     ```

-3. Run the local dev server if you want to preview your changes before deploying:
+3. Run the local dev server (optional, but helpful) if you want to preview your changes before deploying:

     ```bash
     npm run dev